XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 - **BlockchainService**: Access to blockchain data and RPC methods
 - **ConfigService**: Configuration values for monitoring parameters
 - **BlocksMonitorService**: Block data for consensus analysis
-- **MetricsService**: Reports miner performance metrics for dashboards
+- **MetricsService**: Records dedicated metrics for missed rounds and timeouts
-- **AlertService**: Sends alerts on detected consensus anomalies
+- **AlertService**: Sends alerts only when actionable thresholds are exceeded
 - **ConsensusMonitorService**: Provides centralized validator data

 ## How It Works